 Driver vetting beyond TLC baseline.
 The TLC’s driver licensing requirements include fingerprint-based FBI background checks, a 24-hour TLC training course, drug screening, English language proficiency, a medical exam, and biennial license renewals tied to clean motor-vehicle records.
 Reputable bases run additional internal vetting — DMV abstract pulls on an annual cadence, in-house road tests, and bachelorette-and-wedding-specific etiquette training that covers party-night protocol, group-coordination standards, and pickup-zone professionalism.
 Ask any operator how often they re-screen drivers and whether the bachelorette dispatch goes to drivers with documented party-night experience.
 The answer should be specific.

 Multi-pickup and hourly booking products without per-stop surcharges.
 Confirm at booking that the operator’s hourly product covers multi-stop natively without per-stop adders.
-Most operators on this list publish hourly rates that handle multi-stop at the published rate; a few smaller bases price multi-stop at a per-stop adder, which is the kind of detail that changes the night’s math at the back end.
+Most operators on this list publish or quote hourly rates that handle multi-stop at the quoted rate; a few smaller bases price multi-stop at a per-stop adder, which is the kind of detail that changes the night’s math at the back end.
 The relevant follow-up question: does the hourly meter pause during dinner and venue drops, or does it run continuously?
 Industry standard is continuous, which is the structural reason the booking math runs against booking duration rather than against route distance.

 Written rate confirmation that holds across midnight.
 Every bachelorette booking on this list should come with a written rate confirmation that lists hourly rate, included grace period, toll handling, gratuity policy, and explicit confirmation that the rate holds across midnight for late-night returns.
 Reputable operators answer all five in plain language at booking.
 Operators that hedge on any of the five are signaling that the night’s rate may not hold when the booking runs long.